ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

   and projected to the client.
-  When a query does **not** select specific criteria, RavenDB will consider it an implicit selection of **all** criteria and project to the client the values from each group, that match each criteria.
+  When a query does **not** select specific criteria, RavenDB will consider it an implicit selection of **all** criteria and project to the client the values from each group, that match each criterion.

     {INFO: Projecting values from Aggregated and Non-Aggregated result-sets}